lukebarousse/RaspberryPiSetup/README.md

 ### 12) EXTRA: Troubleshooting
 1. If you have any trouble connecting (especially if you have changed your user credentials at all), it’s worth using the Keychain Access application in /Applications/Utilities to check for any cached network passwords and delete old entries.
 1. You may also need to forcibly relaunch the Finder by holding down the Option key and right-clicking on its icon in the Dock and choosing the Relaunch option at the bottom of the resulting menu.

-1. If saying Time Machine is read-only can change the permissions of directory
+1. If saying Time Machine is read-only need to change the permission of directory
 ```
 # determine location of mount for drive
 $ sudo lsblk -o UUID,NAME,FSTYPE,SIZE,MOUNTPOINT,LABEL,MODEL